The Liberty Trail

 Liberty Trail History Makers

 The Revolutionary War was a war unlike any other — one of ideas and ideals, that shaped “the course of human events.
-Explore the history and personalities from this pivotal time in American history.A passionate Patriot and key figure in early American resistance, Joseph Warren played a crucial role in organizing militias, warning leaders of the British approach, and commanding troops at the Battle of Bunker Hill, where he was killed in action.
+Explore the history and personalities from this pivotal time in American history.A seasoned officer from the French and Indian War, Putnam played a key role in the Battle of Bunker Hill, but his military career ended after a series of setbacks and a debilitating stroke.